 Even I have to admit it, hummus needs tahini.
-Now unless you are allergic to sesame I don’t recommend going to a no tahini recipe.
-That iconic hummus taste comes from tahini, without it it doesn’t taste like much.
-I have seen alternatives that use almond, cashew, or peanut butter, and frankly while these seem like okay substitutes the flavor won’t hit the same.
-I have even seen recipes that take it out completely, but replace it with equal parts olive oil.
-We want to avoid that as well, that will just make it heavy and dense especially after popping it in the fridge.
+Unless you’re allergic to sesame, I don’t recommend making hummus recipes that call for no-tahini.
+That iconic hummus flavor comes from tahini; without it, it just doesn’t taste like much.
+I’ve seen alternatives that use almond, cashew, or peanut butter, and while these can work in a pinch, the flavor simply won’t hit the same.
+I’ve even come across recipes that omit it entirely and replace it with equal parts olive oil—but that’s something to avoid, as it will make the hummus heavy and dense, especially after refrigeration.

 If you MUST remove it due to dietary restrictions then start small and add only 1 tbsp of olive oil, you can always add more.
 If you are trying to remove it because you want to make hummus now, and don’t want to buy it…just go buy it.